In this article

 Refer to these basic tax laws when you’re filing your business taxes:

-• Sole Proprietorship or Single-Member LLC – You must attach a Schedule C form to your usual individual income tax return (Form 1040).
+• Sole Proprietorship or Single-Member LLC: You must attach a Schedule C form to your annual income tax return (Form 1040).

-• Multi-Member LLCs – LLCs offer a lot of flexibility when it comes to taxation purposes.
+• Multi-Member LLCs: LLCs offer a lot of flexibility regarding taxation purposes.
 You can file taxes as a corporation and use Form 1120, file as a partnership using Form 1065, or even file as an S corp using Form 1120-S.

-• Partnerships – Partnerships must file taxes with IRS Form 1065, even though the partnership itself does not get taxed.
+• Partnerships: Partnerships must file taxes with IRS Form 1065, even though the partnership is not taxed.
 This form is designed to report business-related profits and losses.
 You must also attach a Schedule K-1 form to your tax return.

-• C Corporations – C corporations must file taxes using IRS Form 1120.
-They also have to file Form 941 to report quarterly employment taxes, like Medicare, social security, and income tax withholdings.
+• C Corporations: C corporations must file taxes using IRS Form 1120.
+They must also file Form 941 to report quarterly employment taxes, like Medicare, Social Security, and income tax withholdings.

-• S Corporations – S corporations file with IRS Form 1120-S. However, C corps and LLCs can also file taxes as S corps, depending on their situation.
+• S Corporations: S corporations file with IRS Form 1120-S. However, LLCs can also file taxes as S corps, depending on their situation.

 The due date for tax filing differs depending on your business structure.
 Here’s the breakdown:

-• Single-member LLCs and sole proprietorships only have to file by the tax day we all know and love: April 15th.
+• Single-member LLCs and sole proprietorships must only file by the tax day we all know and love: April 15th.

-• All other corporate entities, like S corps, C corps, partnerships, and multi-member LLCs, must file a month before: on March 15th.
+• All other corporate entities, like S corps, C corps, partnerships, and multi-member LLCs, must file a month before March 15th.

 • Partnerships and corporations are also required to file quarterly employment taxes.
 These deadlines are typically in mid-April, June, September, and January.